getodk/docs/odkx-src/tables-managing.rst

 Custom Home Screen
 ~~~~~~~~~~~~~~~~~~~~~~~

-ODK Tables allows you to customize the app home screen.
+ODK-X Tables allows you to customize the app home screen.
 If you supply a custom home screen (:file:`config/assets/index.html`), you will have the option of using this as the home screen of the app.
 For an example, see the :ref:`sample application <tables-sample-app-custom-home-screen>`.

 .. _tables-managing-config-at-startup: